Discover the Beauty of Punalu’u Black Sand Beach: A Unique Coastal Gem, bland sandy beach and exploring the surrounding area (2023)

-The Punal’uu Black sand beach is located in the south side of the Big Island close to Naalehu and Pahala in the Kau district.
-One of the most popular black sand beach to visit and hang out on the island not just for the gorgeous black sand but also the beach is well known for the Hawaiian honu or green sea turtles that like to rest on the warm black sands on the beach area.
+The Punal’uu Black sand beach is located in the south side of the Big Island close to Na’alehu town and Pahala in the Kau district.
+One of the most popular black sand beaches in Hawaii to visit and hang out on the island not just for the gorgeous black sand but also the beach is well known for the Hawaiian honu or green sea turtles that like to rest on the warm black sands on the beach area.

 Punalu’u in Hawaiian translates into ‘Spring water’ which comes from underwater aquafers in the ground that bubble up to the surface in the ocean beach area.
 Ancient Hawaiians would actually dive into the bay with gourds and collect fresh water from the underground aquafers for water they could drink and use.
 The area had multiple uses for ancient Hawaiians that served as a port location, place of tributes and offerings and collecting water.